 How your relationship manager will build a strong connection with you

-If you’re used to thinking of banking as transactional, it can take a bit of a mindset shift to speak with your relationship manager more often and more openly.
+If you’re used to thinking of commercial banking as transactional, it can take a bit of a mindset shift to speak with your relationship manager more often and more openly.
 Here’s what you can expect from your Truist relationship manager.

-What your Truist relationship manager will do
+What your Truist relationship manager will do:

 • Ask follow-up questions to gain clarification and to dig deeper into important areas.